Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Preliminaries

 \subsection{Even-order paired tensors}

-Even-order paired tensors were originally proposed by Huang and Qi \cite{huang2018positive}, based on which Chen et al. \cite{chen2019multilinear, chen2021multilinear} developed the control theory for the MLTI systems \eqref{MLTI-Einstein} via the Einstein product. \begin{definition}[Even-order paired tensors \cite{chen2019multilinear,chen2021multilinear,huang2018positive}] Even-order paired tensors are $2$Nth order tensors with elements specified by a pairwise index notation, i.e., $\mathcal{A}_{i_1j_1\cdots i_Nj_N}$ with paired indices $(i_n, j_n)$ for each $n= 1,2,\dots,N$.
+Even-order paired tensors were originally proposed by Huang and Qi \cite{huang2018positive}, based on which Chen et al. \cite{chen2019multilinear, chen2021multilinear} developed the control theory for the discrete-time MLTI systems \cref{MLTI-Einstein} via the Einstein product. \begin{definition}[Even-order paired tensors \cite{chen2019multilinear,chen2021multilinear,huang2018positive}] Even-order paired tensors are $2$Nth-order tensors with entries specified by a pairwise index notation, i.e., $\mathcal{A}_{i_1j_1\cdots i_Nj_N}$ with paired indices $(i_n, j_n)$ for each $n= 1,2,\dots,N$.
 The $(2n-1)$th mode of $\mathcal{A}$ is called the $n$-mode row, while the $2n$th mode of $\mathcal{A}$ is called the $n$-mode column. \end{definition}

-\begin{definition}[Einstein product \cite{Brazell2013,chen2021multilinear}] Given two even-order paired tensors $\mathcal{A}\in \mathbb{C}^{I_1\times J_1 \times \cdots \times I_N\times J_N}$ and $\mathcal{B}\in \mathbb{C}^{J_1\times K_1\times \cdots \times J_N\times K_N}$, the Einstein product $\mathcal{A}*\mathcal{B}$ generates a tensor in $ \mathbb{C}^{I_1\times K_1\times \cdots \times I_N\times K_N}$, whose entries are
+\begin{definition}[Einstein product \cite{einstein1916foundation,Brazell2013,chen2021multilinear}] Given two even-order paired tensors $\mathcal{A}\in \mathbb{C}^{I_1\times J_1 \times \cdots \times I_N\times J_N}$ and $\mathcal{B}\in \mathbb{C}^{J_1\times K_1\times \cdots \times J_N\times K_N}$, the Einstein product $\mathcal{A}*\mathcal{B}$ generates a tensor in $ \mathbb{C}^{I_1\times K_1\times \cdots \times I_N\times K_N}$, whose entries are

 \end{definition}